CS-3035-2025/cs-3035-2025.github.io/en_CA/pages/CS3035-assignments-with-git.md

   - type ```git push``` to update your GitHub repo with your new changes.
 - Finally, visit your Repo on GitHub to make sure your changes have been pushed.

-Here [Link] is the invitation link for the starter activity.
+Here is the invitation link for the starter activity. (well, it will be soon)